 ❤️ Why you'll love this recipe

-Edible cookie dough is always a fun treat and is often a unique dessert to bring to a Halloween party.
+Edible cookie dough is always a fun treat and is often a unique dessert to bring to a Halloween party (bring it along with these Halloween jello shots and you'll be the hit of the party!).
 Plus, it's a great way to use up all that Halloween candy!

 The cookie dough itself is very easy to make and you can either make it just how I did or add whatever candy suits your tastes.